Kafka Connector

 • Minimum flush time: 4 seconds

-• Throughtput (uncompressed) 20MB/s
+• Throughput (uncompressed): 20MB/s

-• Up to 3 connections per workspace
+• Up to 3 connections per Workspace

-Yes, Tinybird can consume from Kafka topics where Kafka compression has been enabled, as decompressing the message is a standard function of the Kafka Consumer.
+Tinybird can consume from Kafka topics where Kafka compression is enabled, as decompressing the message is a standard function of the Kafka Consumer.
+If you compressed the message before passing it through the Kafka Producer, Tinybird can't do post-Consumer processing to decompress the message.

 For example, if you compressed a JSON message through gzip and produced it to a Kafka topic as a bytes message, it would be ingested by Tinybird as bytes.
 If you produced a JSON message to a Kafka topic with the Kafka Producer setting compression.type=gzip, while it would be stored in Kafka as compressed bytes, it would be decoded on ingestion and arrive to Tinybird as JSON.